justinjiajia/bigdata_lab/spark_launch_source.md

     ...
     ```

-  - The instance initializer of class `SparkSubmitCommandBuilder` includes
+  - class `SparkSubmitCommandBuilder`'s instance initializer includes
     ```java
     this.allowsMixedArguments = false;
     this.parsedArgs = new ArrayList<>();